sous-chefs/docker/README.md

 ## Contributing

-Please use standard Github issues/pull requests and if possible, in combination with testing on the Vagrant boxes.
+Please use standard Github issues/pull requests and if possible, in combination with testing on the Vagrant boxes or Test Kitchen suite.

 ## License and Authors